-Surprisingly the Utah hotel that seems to be endlessly enticing is not in a snowy ski destination, but in the desert.
-This Aman is so stunning in its minimalist silhouettes and natural integration that it has inspired many, making it a must-go for anyone who appreciates design with a side of luxurious pampering and privacy.
+Surprisingly the Utah hotel that seems to be endlessly enticing is not in a snowy ski destination but in the desert.
+This Aman hotel is so stunning in its minimalist silhouettes and natural integration that it has inspired many, making it a must-go for anyone who appreciates design with a side of luxurious pampering and privacy.

 The Silo, South Africa

 It’s hard to imagine a city hotel more glamorous, vibrant and comfortable than this new addition to Cape Town’s luxury hospitality scene.
 Perched in the top half of a former grain silo, even its windows stun, from the outside and inside.
 Design and art aficionados will drool over every detail.
 The exclusive access to the highest rooftop—not to mention the insanely picturesque rooftop pool—might be worth the price tag (think about $1,300 and up) alone.

 If you are a sucker for a crystalline sea or an otherworldly blue lagoon, a trip to this French Polynesian paradise will knock your socks off.
 With 89 rooms and suites—including the overwater villas the island chain made famous—scattered around 44 acres of perfection, it’s the place to do everything (jet ski trips around Mount Otemanu, SUP, diving and more) or absolutely nothing.